Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 Backlog grooming survives, though calling it refinement did not make the activity less spiritually damp.

-What disappears is the political content.
+What disappears is the part about authority.

 The team is not allowed to change scope in any meaningful way.
 The roadmap is already sold.
 The date is already promised.
 The dependencies are already late.
 The architecture is already compromised.
 The staffing plan is already optimistic.
 The customer feedback is filtered through five layers of people who do not maintain the system.

-The team is "Agile" in the same way a prisoner doing yoga is free.
+The team is "Agile" in the same way a treadmill is travel.

 There is movement.

-There is breathing.

-The doors are still locked.
+The scenery does not change.

 ## Control Wants The Costume Of Trust

-The hard part of Agile is not the process.
+The hard part of Agile is trust, not process.

-The hard part is trust.

 If a team is supposed to respond to change, then the team must be allowed to change something.

+The [official Scrum Guide](https://scrumguides.org/scrum-guide.html) supports this reading: it calls Scrum Teams self-managing, says they decide who does what, when, and how, and allows scope to be clarified and renegotiated as more is learned.

 That means changing scope.